Sound Therapy: Calming Frequencies for Anxiety Relief

 When used regularly and softly, sound can help people relax.
 This is especially true for those whose anxiety comes from an overstimulated nervous system.

-FAQs: Healing Frequencies for Anxiety
+FAQs: Sound Therapy for Anxiety

 What is the best frequency for anxiety?

-Can sound waves soothe anxiety?
+Can sound therapy help with anxiety?

-Can I use sound frequency for anxiety every day?
+Can I use sound therapy every day?

 Related articles